Compare Templates

 - Find the Data Tools panel

-- Click the dropdown arrow on the Template Manager split button
+- Click Template Manager

 The command requires an open Revit document with at least two view templates to compare.